danixDe/weatherApp/README.md

 # weatherApp
- This project collects information from a free api service and provide weather information for the inputted city.
+ This project collects information from a free api openweathermap.org and provide weather information for the inputted city.

  It takes a city as an input and prints information like city name,its temparature, Humidity and the corresponding weather emoji.